334 Oxford Street, London, W1C

 City of Westminster, W1C 1JG

-Formerly a Debenhams department store covering 120m x 100m, John F Hunt conducted cut and carve demolition at 334 Oxford Street, demolishing 70% of the footprint of the building and leaving five floors standing.
-Set in the busy shopping district of Oxford Street, particular care had to be taken to ensure that adjacent businesses could continue as normal, particularly a hotel situated across the street and an office adjacent to site.
-The site is due to become a mixed use development with retail, residential and commercial spaces.
+We demolished 70% of the footprint of the building and left five floors standing.
+Due to the site being set in Oxford Street, we had to take particular care to ensure that adjacent businesses could continue as normal, especially a hotel across the street and an office adjacent to our site.

 Achievements